 - Dessert: One square of dark chocolate

-Want to get more bang for your buck when it comes to Blasting?
-Try our Collard Greens Blast, packed with anti-aging ingredients in the form of a tasty and convenient NutriBlast smoothie.
+Want to get more bang for your buck when it comes to making a smoothie?
+Try our Collard Greens Smoothie, packed with anti-aging ingredients in the form of a tasty and convenient NutriBlast smoothie.
 It doesn't get easier than that.

 You can’t turn back time, but you can at least take control of your health by maintaining a nutritious and balanced diet.
 And, in doing so, you can ensure that you’ll look good and feel good for many years to come.